Other Recreational Facilities

 - Lake Cushman

 Lake Cushman is a 4,010-acre reservoir located on the southwestern border of Olympic National Park.
-The lake has kokanee, cutthroat trout and some land-locked Chinook salmon, making it a popular destination for anglers.
+The lake has kokanee and cutthroat trout, making it a popular destination for anglers.
+It is formed by Cushman No. 1 Dam, which generates clean, renewable hydroelectric energy.
 Recreation facilities include:

 - Big Creek Campground in the Olympic National Forest along Highway 119.
 It is operated by the U.S. Forest Service.

 - Skokomish Park at Lake Cushman, formerly known as Camp Cushman, is accessed from Highway 119.
 Though the Skokomish Tribal Nation owns the park, the boat launch is maintained by Tacoma Power.
 Please check their website for boat launch availability.

 - Staircase Campground in Olympic National Park has 47 campsites, trails and an interpretive center.
 It is located about 3 miles upstream from Lake Cushman via Staircase Road.